 Fiscal policy works through government spending and revenues.
 For example, the government took a contractionary fiscal policy to lower inflation.
 The government will do this by raising taxes or reducing spending.

-Now, say, the government raises taxes.
-The increase causes households and businesses to spend more dollars paying taxes.
+Now, let’s say the government raises taxes.
+The increase causes households and businesses to spend more money paying taxes.
 As a result, they have fewer dollars to spend on goods and services.
-As a result, demand tends to weaken as fewer dollars are spent on goods and services.
+Demand tends to weaken as fewer dollars are spent on goods and services.

 Weak demand slows the pace of rising prices for goods and services.
-This situation then encourages producers to reduce their production in response to weak demand and prices.
-As a result, it makes the economy’s output grow more slowly.
+This situation encourages producers to reduce their production in response to weak demand and prices, slowing the economy’s output.

 Monetary policy

 The central bank is responsible for carrying out monetary policy.
-And these policies affect the economy through their effect on the money supply, which eventually affects aggregate demand.
+These policies affect the economy through their effect on the money supply, which eventually affects aggregate demand.
 Three common monetary policy tools are:

 - Policy interest rate